h5py/h5py/docs/high/file.rst

         session_token:
           AWS temporary session token.
 Default is ``b''``.'
 Must be used together with temporary secret_id and secret_key.
 Available from HDF5 1.14.2.

         The argument values must be ``bytes`` objects.
 Arguments aws_region, secret_id, and secret_key are required to activate AWS authentication.

         .. note::
           Pre-built h5py packages on PyPI do not include ros3 driver support.
-If you want this feature, you could use packages from conda-forge, or :ref:`build h5py from source <source_install>` against an HDF5 build with ros3.
+If you need this driver, you could use packages from conda-forge or :ref:`build h5py from source <source_install>` against an HDF5 build with ros3.
 Alternatively, use the :ref:`file-like object
           <file_fileobj>` support with a package like s3fs.
+However, file-like
+          objects lack integration with the HDF5 library that improves performance for cloud optimized HDF5 files.
+Configuring the file-like object, if possible, with some of the file's settings prior to opening it could help.

 .. _file_in_memory: